 Interestingly enough, all of its contemporaries seem to have been demolished over the years, by city planning or bombings during war.
 This has made the first bank building in the world the oldest bank building in the world—a title that it proudly displays on a plaque next to the main entrance.

-Today the building is owned by the state and maintained as a monument, though it still houses several companies that use it for office space, including a game developer.
+Today the building is owned by the state and maintained as a monument, though it still houses several companies that use it for office space.

 Know Before You Go